kvz/deprecated/addon-doc.md

     # increment with a custom source
     Librato.increment 'user.purchases', :source => user.id

 Other things you might track this way: user signups, requests of a certain type or to a certain route, total jobs queued or processed, emails sent or received.

 Note that `increment` is primarily used for tracking the rate of occurrence of some event.
 Given this `increment` metrics are _continuous by default_ i.e. after being called on a metric once they will report on every interval, reporting zeros for any interval when increment was not called on the metric.

-Especially with custom sources you may want the opposite behavior - reporting a measurement only during intervals where `increment` was called on the metric:
+Especially with custom sources you may want the opposite behavior, i.e. reporting a measurement only during intervals where `increment` was called on the metric:

-    # report a value for 'user.uploaded_file' only during non-zero
+    # report a value for 'user.uploaded_file' only during non-zero intervals
-intervals
-    Librato.increment 'user.uploaded_file', :source => user.id,
-:sporadic => true
+    Librato.increment 'user.uploaded_file', :source => user.id, :sporadic => true

 #### measure